Compare

 Here’s how the two platforms stack up in terms of SDK support:

-The AEC Data Model API is powerful and inherently verbose, querying file-based data from Autodesk Docs with location restrictions (US or non-US).
-Queries cascade from top-level folders, but no queries can currently be made from Data Exchanges—a major gap we expect Autodesk will address, though it’s not confirmed.
-In contrast, Speckle has used the same GraphQL approach from its inception and has SDK wrappers simplifying queries for most use cases while still offering flexibility for more complex needs.
+The AEC Data Model API is powerful and inherently verbose, allowing for querying of file-based data from Autodesk Docs with location restrictions (US or non-US).
+Queries cascade from top-level folders, but no queries can currently be made from Data Exchanges, a significant gap that Autodesk is expected to address, although this has not been confirmed.
+In contrast, Speckle has employed the same GraphQL approach from its inception, with SDK wrappers that simplify queries for most use cases while still offering flexibility for more complex needs.
 Speckle may place less emphasis on complex filtering, but it prioritises ease of use without sacrificing power.

 You might wonder why developer flexibility matters to you as a non-developer.